MajdMubashir/MajdMubashir/README.md

 ---

 ## 🎓 Education

-- **Enrolled — Data Analytics Career Accelerator, London School of Economics and Political Science**
+Enrolled in Data Analytics Career Accelerator - London School of Economics and Political Science (UK) M.Sc in Electrical Engineering - Blekinge Institute of Science and Technology (Sweden) B.Tech in Electronics and Communication Engineering - JNTUH (India)

 ---